parryc/thevoid/templates/bookarts/posts/books-on-letterpress.md

 <span class="hedera">b</span> <span class="hands">f</span> _American Iron Hand Presses_ by Stephen O. Saxe, The Yellow Barn Press, 1991.

-in terms of quality, the letterpress version certainly takes the cake of books on hand presses. it's just a joy to hold and to read – not gripping, like a thriller, but it is eminently readable. plus, i have a soft spot for engravings of hand presses, and John DePol's are nonpareil.
+in terms of quality, the letterpress version certainly takes the cake of books on models of hand presses. it's just a joy to hold and to read – not gripping, like a thriller, but it is eminently readable. plus, i have a soft spot for engravings of hand presses, and John DePol's are nonpareil.

+<span class="hedera">b</span> _On Printing_ by William Everson, The Book Club of California, 1992.

+the book is boring, the binding & printing lackluster (bordering on bad), and i find William Everson altogether too full of himself. my main takeaway from reading this collection is that i don't want to be a catholic monk.

+the beginning _2 Letters from William Everson_ (Anacapa Books, 1980) are fine and the pamphlet it was originally issued in is reasonable. plus, you can find the pamphlet for much cheaper than the collected book.

 <span class="hedera">b</span> _A Field Guide to North American Hand Presses and Their Manufacturers_ by Robert Oldham, Ad Lib Press, 2006.